benj-sic/BioNetworks/README.md

 ## 1 - Identification of Differentially Expressed Genes/Proteins

-The following function is used to simply extract a list of DEGs from normalized a microarray dataset.
-If using RNA-Seq data, simply use DESeq2 or similiar packages to identify DEGs.
+The following function is used to extract a list of DEGs from a normalized microarray dataset.
+If using RNA-Seq data, simply use the counts table from DESeq2 or a similiar package for DEG identification.

 ``` r
 #Identification of DEGs from a normalized Nanostring dataset (nano.counts)
 DEG <- microarray_degs(data = nano.counts, control = "CTL", condition = "RX")